lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/practicals/01_Assembly_using_velvet.md

 **Questions**

 * What k-mer did you use?
-* What is the N50 of an assembly with 7 contigs of sizes: 20, 9, 9, 6, 3, 2 and 1 long?
-* What is the N50 of *your* assembly?
+* What is the N50 of the assembly?
 * What is the size of the largest contig?
 * How many contigs are there in the `contigs.fa` file?
 Use `grep -c NODE contigs.fa`